 The building is currently owned and under development by RIDC.
 It is in early stages of construction for the first phase (of three), with a completion date of Spring 2019 for Phase A, which is approximately 90,000 sf of Mill 19’s approximately 270,000 sf of future development.
 Carnegie Mellon University’s Advanced Robotics for Manufacturing (ARM) Institute will be the anchor tenant for this first phase.

 The Plaza is a future 2-acre public space on the southern end of Mill 19.
 The Hazelwood Green Project Team has begun conceptualization of its first public space to create a sense of place, connect neighborhood residents to the site, and serve as a place of gathering and activation for everyone that uses the site.
-A Request for Qualifications (RFQ) for design teams was released on November 20, 2017, with an exception to have a design team on board by early spring 2018.
+A Request for Qualifications (RFQ) for design teams was released on November 20, 2017, with an expectation to have a design team on board by early spring 2018.
 Construction of the Plaza is expected to begin before the end of 2018, with completion scheduled for 2019.

 Results of preliminary engagement for the Plaza can be found in the Summary of Ideas from the Big Tent Event in October of 2017.